codemasonhq/ahoy/docs/README.md

 run the language/framework and any related services an app like yours might need.

 That's it.
 No super secret sauce, just a collection of templates (aka language packs) to save you from doing it manually.

+It's like Hello World for Docker & Docker Compose.